-- 2.1 This Guidance Note provides advice on the following subjects:

-- Firework Safety Section 3

-- Firework Displays Section 4

-- Firework Regulations 2004 Section 5

-- Selling Fireworks and the Law Section 6

-- Storage of fireworks Section 7

-- 2.2 The information provided in this Guidance Note has, in part, been adapted from a number of guidance documents produced by Government Departments.
-Please also refer to Section 8: Publications and Other Guidance Information Available.
-Advice specifically on Fireworks is available on our website at: https://www.london-fire.gov.uk/safety/fireworks/.
-There are also a number of other websites that give information on this subject such as those listed with links below:
+- 2.1 The information provided in this Guidance Note has, in part, been adapted from several guidance documents produced by Government Departments and other organisations.
+Please also refer to Section 10: Publications and Other Guidance Information Available of this document.
+Advice on Fireworks is available on our website at: Fireworks | London Fire Brigade (london-fire.gov.uk).
+There are also a several of other websites that give information on this subject such as those listed below: - Consumer Information British Fireworks Association - Firework safety RoSPA - Fireworks: the law GOV.UK (www.gov.uk) - HSE Explosives Fireworks - Firework Categories & Safety Distances UKFR

-- www.saferfireworks.com;

-- The RoSPA site: https://www.rospa.com/Home-Safety/Advice/Fireworks-Safety;

-- www.direct.gov.uk/fireworks;

-- https://www.nationalfirechiefs.org.uk/Fireworks .